rochineer/OnlineWorkSample/README.md

 #### INTERACTION DESIGN AND PROTOTYPING - ARDUINO

-[Video: A Little Experiment with Sensors - Conventional Trash Bin Redesign](https://youtu.be/hZdT3pXvnZ4)
+[Video: A Little Experiment with Sensors - Conventional Trash Bin Redesign](https://youtu.be/hZdT3pXvnZ4) You can find detailed introduction about this project [here](http://www.sensingthecity.com/conversational-bin/)

 #### WEB MAPPING - JAVASCRIPT/HTML/CSS